Riemann hypothesis: Zeros on the critical line

 Hardy (1914) and Hardy & Littlewood (1921) showed there are infinitely many zeros on the critical line, by considering moments of certain functions related to the zeta function.
 Selberg (1942) proved that at least a (small) positive proportion of zeros lie on the line.
 Levinson (1974) improved this to one-third of the zeros by relating the zeros of the zeta function to those of its derivative, and Conrey (1989) improved this further to two-fifths.
-In 2020, this estimate was extended to five-twelfths by Pratt, Robles, Zaharescu and Zeindler by considering extended mollifiers that can accommodate higher order derivatives of the zeta function and their associated Kloosterman sums.
+In 2020, this estimate was extended to five-twelfths (i.e., 41.6%) by Pratt, Robles, Zaharescu and Zeindler by considering extended mollifiers that can accommodate higher order derivatives of the zeta function and their associated Kloosterman sums.
+Until this point, almost all improvements over the previous half-century had relied on refinements of Levinson's mollification method.